Why Philadelphia must Grow and Diversify

 its Middle Income Population

 At the start of the 1970s, middle-income residents comprised 59 percent of Philadelphia's population of almost two million people.
 By 2010, with around 400,000 fewer residents, only 42 percent of the city's people qualified as middle-income.
-This seismic population shift produced a demographic imbalance that continues to impact the city and its level of socioeconomic diversity.
-Today, among key socioeconomic indicators, Philadelphia has the highest poverty rate among major U.S. cities and is ranked 27th for annual household income among the top 30 US-populated cities.
+Since then, the city's socioeconomic diversity has continued to be adversely affected by this large population shift and demographic imbalance.
+Today, Philadelphia is often labeled as "America's Poorest Big City", and among the top 30 US-populated cities, Philadelphia is ranked near the bottom for annual median household income.

-For example, Hispanics are America's largest minority group (62 million people), yet Philadelphia's Latino population is relatively small for a large US city, and unlike every other top 10 city in America where its largest Latino subgroups are comprised of immigrants, Philly's largest Latino subgroup is that of Puerto Ricans who are natural-born American citizens.
-The chart below provides a snapshot of the Latino population across America's top 10 cities.
+For example, Hispanics are America's largest minority group, yet in Philadelphia, the Latino population is relatively small for a top 10 US city (see chart below), and unlike every other top 10 city in America where its largest Latino subgroup has its origins via immigrants, Philly's largest Latino subgroup is that of Puerto Ricans who are natural-born American citizens.

-For example, Hispanics are America's largest minority group (62 million people), yet Philadelphia's Latino population is relatively small for a large US city, and unlike every other top 10 city in America where its largest Latino subgroups are comprised of immigrants, Philly's largest Latino subgroup is that of Puerto Ricans who are natural-born American citizens.
-The chart below provides a snapshot of the Latino population across America's top 10 cities.
+For example, Hispanics are America's largest minority group, yet in Philadelphia, the Latino population is relatively small for a top 10 US city (see chart below), and unlike every other top 10 city in America where its largest Latino subgroup has its origins via immigrants, Philly's largest Latino subgroup is that of Puerto Ricans who are natural-born American citizens.

 U.S. CITIES